cold-storage/hipq/state.md

 * state: initial
 * error: NONE

 In running state error will be the string NONE.
+The attempt field will be incremented on transition to running state.
 Running state indicates the app is trying to run the job.

 Running state may transition to error state or final state.